Carrie Fisher In ‘Star Wars’: Film’s Producers Confirm That The Late Actress Will Not Appear In Episode IX?

 — Giorgio A. Tsoukalos (@Tsoukalos) December 27, 2016

-Carrie had already filmed her parts for Episode VIII when she passed away, so her place in that part of the film’s canon is secure.
+Carrie had already filmed her parts for Episode VIII when she passed away, so her place in that part of the new trilogy is secure.
 But the question remains: how will Carrie’s death be handled in the Star Wars films going forward?

-According to USA Today, fans may not see Carrie Fisher in Star Wars Episode IX.
-The outlet reached out to Lucasfilm and Disney for comment, and when they went to print, there had yet to receive one.
+According to USA Today, fans may not see Carrie Fisher in Star Wars: Episode IX.
+The outlet reached out to Lucasfilm and Disney for comment, and when they went to print, there had yet to receive a response.
 However, they speculate that the last time fans will see Carrie Fisher in Star Wars is, indeed, in Episode VIII.

 “We know that the movie is supposed to be darker than The Force Awakens in its tone.
 I would assume we should anticipate an onscreen reunion between Luke Skywalker (Mark Hamill) and Leia, given that he’s going to be more prominent in Episode VIII.
 But what isn’t clear is whether or not they had planned to put her in Episode IX as well, or if she had signed to do future Star Wars movies.”